intel/QAT_Engine/README.md

 --enable-qat_for_openssl_102
     Enable the Intel(R) QAT OpenSSL* Engine to build against OpenSSL* 1.0.2.
-    Currently if using this build option, only synchronous RSA offload is supported.
+    Currently if using this build option, only synchronous RSA offload is supported (default is to build for the OpenSSL* 1.1.1/master branch).

 --enable-qat_for_openssl_110
-    Enable the Intel(R) QAT OpenSSL* Engine to build against OpenSSL* 1.1.0.
+    Enable the Intel(R) QAT OpenSSL* Engine to build against OpenSSL* 1.1.0 (default is to build for the OpenSSL* 1.1.1/master branch).

 --enable-openssl_install_build_arch_path
     Enable the Intel(R) QAT OpenSSL* Engine to build against a packaged pre-built OpenSSL* that has either been pre-installed in your particular Linux distribution or else that you have installed yourself.
     For example, for a Debian* based distribution, the OpenSSL* package is either pre-installed or else can be installed with the command:
     `apt-get install openssl`.
-    This places both static and shared libraries associated with the OpenSSL* package in directory /usr/lib/<architecture>,
-    where <architecture> is a description of the architecture the package is intended to run on (for example, for an Intel(R) x86-based 64-bit architecture, GNU-compiled it would be 'x86_64-linux-gnu').
-In addition, for this example Debian* based distribution, the OpenSSL* header files associated with the OpenSSL* package are placed in directory `/usr/include/openssl`.
+    This places both static and shared libraries associated with the OpenSSL* package in directory /usr/lib/<architecture>, where <architecture> is a description of the architecture the package is intended to run on (for example, for an Intel(R) x86-based 64-bit architecture, GNU-compiled it would be 'x86_64-linux-gnu').
+In addition, for this example Debian* based distribution, the OpenSSL* header files associated with the OpenSSL* package are placed in directory
+    `/usr/include/openssl`.
     At the time of writing, for a recent Debian* based distribution such as `Ubuntu 18.04.1 LTS`, the version of this packaged OpenSSL* is version `1.1.0g`.
-Shared libraries corresponding to this version of OpenSSL* for compiled engine code are placed in directory `usr/lib/<architecture>/engines-1.1`, the `1.1` denoting that the version is in the `1.1.0` series.
+Shared libraries corresponding to this version of OpenSSL* for compiled engine code are placed in directory `usr/lib/<architecture>/engines-1.1`, the `1.1` denoting that the version is in the `1.1.X` series of API compatible releases.
     Use of this option ensures that the Intel(R) QAT OpenSSL* Engine shared library, resulting from carrying out the Intel(R) QAT OpenSSL* Engine build and installation process, is placed in this directory rather than the default.
 This option is disabled by default.

+--disable-qat_auto_engine_init_on_fork/--enable-qat_auto_engine_init_on_fork
+    Disable/Enable the engine from being initialized automatically following a fork operation.
+This is useful in a situation where you want to tightly control how many instances are being used for processes.
+For instance if an application forks to start a process that does not utilize QAT currently the default behaviour is for the engine to still automatically get started in the child using up an engine instance.
+After using this flag either the engine needs to be initialized manually using the engine message:
+    INIT_ENGINE or will automatically get initialized on the first QAT crypto operation.
+The initialization on fork is enabled by default.

 --with-cc-opt="parameters"
     Sets additional parameters that will be added to the CFLAGS variable at